-In Australia and the Southern hemisphere 12.00 O’clock mid day is in the North while in the Northern hemisphere 12.00 O’clock mid day is in the South.
+In Australia and the Southern hemisphere, 12.00 O’clock midday is in the North while in the Northern hemisphere 12.00 O’clock midday is in the South.

 When building in Australia the perfect orientation for constructing your home and other structures is that the main rooms are facing north because in winter your main home rooms should receive the winter sun to warm your home and less need for heaters.
 The problem with new home buyers is that the view from the home is important to them.
 It is important to have a middle ground regarding the placement of your new home on your property.

 It is recommended that in winter, walls facing the North and West are constructed of a solid mass such as brick or concrete.
 While these solid walls are facing the sun in winter they will warm up during the day and radiate warmth throughout the home.
-These walls will take some time to cool down and this will reduce time to warm up your home in winter with an electric or wood fired heater and this should reduce also your power bill.
+These walls will take some time to cool down and this will reduce time to warm up your home in winter with an electric or wood-fired heater and this should reduce also your power bill.
 In summer these solid walls will take some time to warm up after the cool night and in most cases will stay cool during the day because of the shielding of the veranda or other shade structures built around your home.

-Glass windows facing the north and west must be of a high quality aluminium or timber/cedar structure.
+Glass windows facing the north and west must be of a high-quality aluminium or timber/cedar structure.
 They must be totally sealed around the wall frame with no gaps or openings.
 Most of your heat loss or gain into your home is through your windows and doors.
 It is therefore very important that good quality aluminium or cedar windows and timber doors are installed professionally.

 The glass of the windows is a very critical item and must be observed as per specifications and in NSW the Basix requirements.
 Glass in windows comes in forms and specifications by architects and building designers.
-Double glazing to single glazing with specific coating to keep the heat and cold out of your home.
-The windows with specified glass facing North, West, South or East can have different glass to suite the orientation of the home.
+Double glazing to single glazing with a specific coating to keep the heat and cold out of your home.
+The windows with specified glass facing North, West, South or East can have different glass to suit the orientation of the home.
 The windows size is also a very important item.
 Stay with the recommended specified size and don’t make changes unless approved by your architect or building designer.
-If you make changes without the approval of your designer the house will be either to hot or too cold to live in.
+If you make changes without the approval of your designer the house will be either too hot or too cold to live in.

 Doors are also an important item to consider.
 It is recommended that all exterior doors to be solid with a rubber bottom seal attached this makes the door seal proof provided that the door has no gaps to let the air in.
 Interior doors can be of the core variety and would help if they have the same or similar rubber seal on the bottom of the door.